 Because no two families are the same, each client’s family therapy will be different.
 Therapy is individualized to your family’s needs, and may include guidance on supporting each other, connecting in times of difficulty, finding ways to relate to each other, and exploring family boundaries, rules, and roles.

 Building a strong family dynamic requires a two-part approach.
 I first work to understand each child’s perspective, and then I work with parents to understand and accept that perspective and best support their child.

 When you think of the word “play,” you likely automatically connect it to the word “fun.”
 But beyond being fun, play is essential for children.
 As children grow and develop, play helps them explore and discover—uninhibited by words they can speak.
 Play stimulates children socially, emotionally, cognitively, morally, and spiritually.

 Beyond being a normal part of development, play also provides an outlet for children to work their way through difficult experiences, including loss and trauma.

 During play therapy, children ages 3 to 12 spend time in a playroom filled with developmentally appropriate toys and equipment.
 It’s a safe and nurturing environment that encourages kids to explore.
 During a session, the child has the undivided attention of the therapist, which allows him or her to feel self-worth and confidence.
 While the child plays, the therapist observes his or her efforts to grow and develop.

 Beyond formal play therapy, parents can also learn to play in a therapeutic manner with their child.
 I believe that playing with your child is the quickest way to build a secure relationship, and I will coach you in the philosophy of therapeutic play.

 Quality of life is determined by the health of our relationships.
+I’ve been providing family therapy services in San Diego since 2004.
 If your family is struggling, I’m here to help.
 Schedule a free, 15-minute call with me to see how family therapy may help your family.